CiaranMoran27/Testing/Project/README.md

 It was possible to investigate the shape of the data ditribution using pandas **df.skew()** and **Series.kurtosis()** functions
 Dan 2020 describes these two functions and how to evaluate their outputs:
 - **df.skew()**: Measures how symmetric a data distrubition is.
 The Function computes the "skewness" of the data present in a given axis of the DataFrame object.
-A skey value between -0.5 and 0.5 is considered symmetrical.
+A skew value between -0.5 and 0.5 is considered symmetrical.
 - **series.kurtosis()**: Measures the heaviness of the distribution tails.
 The function computes the tail volumne difference relative to a guassian distribution curve.
 A kurtosis value of 0 is considered normal distribution, negative inidicates a flat thin-tailed distribution and positive kurtosis results from pointy fat- taileddistribution curves.